Jadau Kundan Maang Tikka

 For heavier sarees or lehengas, choose a stronger centre motif so the tikka stays visible near the hair parting.
 For lighter festive outfits, choose a smaller motif or pearl-drop design that adds detail without overwhelming the face.

-How to choose by look
+How to choose by outfit

 • Lehengas: choose a fuller centre motif when the dupatta is light or pinned away from the forehead.